Choosing Which Storefront to Use for Your SAP Commerce Cloud Solution

 How To Choose

 With so many options, it can be tough to decide which storefront to choose.
 The answer will depend on a few factors such as whether you already have an existing storefront and your level of confidence with using Alpha/Beta code (Spartacus does not yet have a release candidate) versus creating a storefront from scratch.
 We have outlined the options in the following decision tree.
-If you are already on the accelerator or considering using it, it is best to continue monitoring the Roadmap to understand the progress of the Spartacus JS Storefront and when it may have the features you need.
+If you are already on the accelerator, it is best to continue monitoring the Roadmap to understand the progress of the Spartacus JS Storefront and when it may have the features you need.
 Because the accelerators and Spartacus JS Storefront are built on completely different technology stacks, there will not be a migration tool.
 A full rewrite will be necessary.
-If you are just starting with the accelerator and you plan to move to Spartacus JS Storefront (that is, when it is officially released), we recommend to minimize the time you spend on customizing the storefront to minimize rework.
+If you are just starting a project and Spartacus offers the features you need, the recommendation is to start with a Spartacus-based storefront.
+If there are features missing in Spartacus that are available in the accelerator then you should evaluate the tradeoff.
+If you decide to move forward with an accelerator-based storefront we recommend to minimize the time you spend on customizing the storefront and have plans to create a Spartacus storefront in the future.

 Deployment of B2C and B2B Storefronts